[Discontinued] Monitor basic cluster resources with Cloud Monitor

 3. On the Container Service Monitoring page, find the cluster and click its name or click View Details in the Actions column.

-4. On the cluster details page, review monitoring data in the Cluster overview, Node, Namespace, Workload, and Alert Rules sections.
-For details about each section, see View monitoring data.
+4. Review the Cluster overview, Node, Namespace, Workload, and Alert Rules sections.
+See View monitoring data.

 Set up alert rules